 Must-listen track: The Breakfast Song

 Like Disney, Studio Ghibli have always known how to pick a good soundtrack.
-Normally, that's because the answer is Joe Hisaishi, who's scored everything from My Neighbor Totoro to Hayao Miyazaki's final film, The Wind Rises.
+Normally, that’s because the answer is Joe Hisaishi, who’s scored everything from My Neighbor Totoro to Hayao Miyazaki’s final movie, The Wind Rises.
 His son Gorō, though, hired Satoshi Takebe to compose the charming music for From Up on Poppy Hill.

-A tiny film about a tiny love story, the melodies throughout are suitably sweet and twee, setting the relaxed pace for the life within a sleepy coastal village.
-But the songs will get even the most sedated viewer's toes tapping.
+A tiny movie about a tiny love story, the melodies throughout are suitably sweet and twee, setting the relaxed pace for the life within a sleepy coastal village.
+But the songs will get even the most sedated viewer’s toes tapping.
 The standout?
 The Breakfast Song, a simple ode to fried eggs and food written by Gorō and Hiroko Taniyama, composed by Hiroko Taniyama, arranged by Satoshi Takebe and performed by Aoi Teshima.